Let's Go Sunshine: Critical reception

-Upon the release of "Let's Go Sunshine" critical reception to the album was mixed.
+Upon the release of Let's Go Sunshine critical reception to the album was mixed.
 Review aggregate website Metacritic scored the album 59/100 based on 7 reviews.
-In All Music's review by Neil Z. Yeung said of the album; " a mostly tame affair packed with patient groovers and some lush production" although he was slightly critical of the albums sentimentality; "it gets bogged down by the contemplative exercises, but resuscitated by the festival-sized anthems punctuated throughout".
-Clash gave the album a mixed review.
-Writing; "Let’s Go Sunshine’ is a solid album, though not groundbreaking" but did complement the band on trying new things; "whilst it’s not The Kooks we know and love, it’s still mostly remains true to the indie sound whilst being experimental in parts".
+In AllMusic's review, Neil Z. Yeung called it "a mostly tame affair packed with patient groovers and some lush production" although he was slightly critical of the album's sentimentality, feeling that "it gets bogged down by the contemplative exercises, but resuscitated by the festival-sized anthems punctuated throughout".
+Clash gave the album a mixed review, writing that "Let's Go Sunshine is a solid album, though not groundbreaking" although did compliment the band on trying new things; "whilst it's not The Kooks we know and love, it still mostly remains true to the indie sound whilst being experimental in parts".
 Another mixed review came from Exclaim! reviewer Beth Bowles.
-She was critical of the band apparently playing it safe; "Let's Go Sunshine scarcely veers into experimental territory, and as a result, the tracks lack unique characteristics" and went on to criticise the album as "boring" stating; "While collectively the songs are happy-go-lucky, giving off a carefree tone, at 15 tracks, Let's Go Sunshine gets boring quickly".
+She was critical of the band apparently playing it safe; "Let's Go Sunshine scarcely veers into experimental territory, and as a result, the tracks lack unique characteristics" and went on to criticise the album as "boring", stating; "While collectively the songs are happy-go-lucky, giving off a carefree tone, at 15 tracks, Let's Go Sunshine gets boring quickly".